Mauro-Domingues/cross-api/README.md

       if (trx.isTransactionActive) await trx.rollbackTransaction(); // In case of execution failure rolls back all changes made to the database throw error;
     } finally {
-      await trx.release(); // Releases the connection so it can be used in other cases }
+      if (!trx.isReleased) await trx.release(); // Releases the connection so it can be used in other cases }
   }
 }